mmikowski/powercss/README.md

                   It is also the default for _setGlobalMixinMap_() [3] _use_   This is only an option for _setCascade_()

-The processing required to use a **cascade** is not enormous, but cannot be avoided.
-If we delay all processing until we use the **cascade**, all the processing steps will be undertaken before showing the newly generated CSS.
+The processing required to use a **cascade** is not enormous, and it **must** be accomplished before we use it.
+If we delay all processing until then, all the processing steps will be undertaken before showing the newly generated CSS.
+Depending on your CSS and application needs, this may be a perfectly suitable strategy.

 We recommend sticking with the defaults until and if we see performance issues.
 Depending on the application, setting `_regen_type_` to `_all_` for all